-CREATE, TEMPORARYprivileges to the user.
+You must grant the CREATE, TEMPORARY privileges to the user.
 Otherwise, RudderStack will not be able to export the events to PostgreSQL.

 To send event data to PostgreSQL, you first need to add it as a destination in RudderStack and connect it to your data source.
 Once the destination is enabled, events will automatically start flowing to PostgreSQL via RudderStack.

 To configure PostgreSQL as a destination in RudderStack, follow these steps:

 In your RudderStack dashboard, set up the data source.
 Then, select PostgreSQL from the list of destinations.

 Assign a name to your destination and click Next.

 Host: Enter the host name of your PostgreSQL service.

 Database: Enter your PostgreSQL database name where RudderStack will load the data.

 SSH tunneling is a method of transferring data over an encrypted SSH connection.
 You can use it to add encryption to your legacy applications and achieve compliance with regulations like HIPAA, PCI-DSS, etc., without having to modify the existing applications.

 RudderStack lets you connect to your PostgreSQL database securely over an SSH connection by configuring these settings: